-We have partnered with Co-Op Legal Services, one of the UK’s leading probate specialists, to bring our site users a cost effective but premium level probate service.
-The Co-op can put you in touch with probate solicitors and specialists near you.
+The UK Care Guide has partnered with Co-Op Legal Services, the UK’s leading probate specialists, to bring our site users a cost effective but premium level probate service.

 We realise that for many it is essential that probate is completed quickly.
 That is why our dedicated service is designed to speed things up as much as possible for you and consequently reduce the time it takes for probate to be completed.

-The services are broken down in to 2 options.
-These allow you to choose how involved you want to be in the probate process.
+Our support can be broken down into 2 options.
+This allows you to choose how involved you want to be in the probate process.

-We work in partnership with Co-op Legal Services who offer a Bereavement Notification Service which provides helpful practical advice and assistance following a bereavement.
-This allows you to take on much of the work involved with probate.
+Co-op Legal Services offer a Bereavement Notification Service, which provides practical advice and assistance following a bereavement.
+This then allows you to take on much of the work involved with probate.

-This may include help with financial matters such as providing letter templates for you to give to the bank, building society, pension provider and other financial institutions about your loss.
+The Co-op can help with financial matters, such as providing template letters for you to give to the bank, building society, pension provider and other financial institutions about your loss.

 The service can also help with stopping unwanted mail, closing social media accounts and giving advice where there has been a referral to the coroner or there is to be an inquest.

 Co-op Legal Services offers a complete Probate Service and will do all the work for you.
-There are no upfront costs for this service and a fixed fee can be agreed to give you peace of mind.
+There are no upfront costs for this service and a fixed fee can be agreed at the outset to give you peace of mind.

-Our local Probate Consultant can meet with you in your home or another location (in England or Wales) to explain the Probate process, to answer your questions.
+A Probate specialist can meet with you in your home or another location (in England or Wales) to explain the Probate process and to answer your questions.

-We will provide you with a Fixed Fee Probate quote which is based on the individual circumstances of your loved one’s Estate.
-Our prices are some of the best value in the UK.
+They will provide you with a Fixed Fee Probate quote which is based on the individual circumstances of your loved one’s Estate.
+The prices are some of the best value in the UK.

-There are no upfront costs to pay as our Probate fees are deferred and will be taken from the Estate once it is in funds.
+There are no upfront costs to pay as all Probate fees are deferred and will be taken from the Estate once it is in funds.